 Should You Stay in Fort Mill or Rock Hill?

-There’s not really a wrong answer!
-They’re so close to each other that we would suggest checking availability of the two hotels we recommended first, based on your travel dates.
+There's not really a wrong answer!
+They're so close to each other that we would suggest checking the availability of the two hotels we recommended first, based on your travel dates.

 Then decide if it's more important to you to walk to things at Kingsley or in downtown Rock Hill.
 That's our best advice!
 But know that there isn't a right or wrong, bad or good decision regarding which of the two cities to stay in within York County.